 Our teens are taught to take this commitment seriously, but also given a support system to help them be successful!
-The contract gives credibility to our message.
-By signing it, the students who present classroom sessions are not only talking about integrity-based living, but they have also given their word to model a lifestyle of integrity.
+The contract gives credibility to their message to their peers.
+By signing it, the students who present classroom sessions are not only talking about integrity-based living, but they have also being leaders and role models in their schools.

 "The contract helps me keep my values, because the real you comes out when no one else is looking."
 Micah C., 10th grader

 What happens if I break my contract?

 If someone breaks their contract, they go before a small group of TAs who have been elected by their fellow TAs to that position.
 The Student Action Leadership Team (SALT) provides accountability for TAs who have broken their contract.
 In a loving environment, the individual talks through what happened, and the SALT members, along with Teen Advisor/Velocity staff encourage the student with ideas for upholding their contract in the future.